-In this tutorial we will show you how to install and configuration of Open Source Social Network on your Ubuntu 16.04 server.
-For those of you who didn’t know, Opensource-Socialnetwork (OSSN) is a social networking software written in PHP.
+In this tutorial, we will show you how to install and configure Open Source Social Network on your Ubuntu 16.04.
+For those of you who didn’t know, Opensource-Social Network (OSSN) is a social networking software written in PHP.
 It allows you to make a social networking website and helps your members build social relationships, with people who share similar professional or personal interests.

 Install Open Source Social Network on Ubuntu 16.04

 Step 1.
 First, make sure that all your system packages are up-to-date by running the following

 sudo apt-get update sudo apt-get upgrade